 All You Need Is Self-Love

 You’re hard on yourself, we know.
 But harsh self-criticism never helped anyone.
-So, instead, learn to focus on the positive aspects of your life.
-Here, Dr. Hallowell outlines 10 strategies to repair your self-esteem.
+Instead, learn to focus on the positive aspects of your life.
+Dr. Hallowell outlines 10 strategies to repair your self-esteem, and ADDitude readers weigh in with their stories of self-acceptance.

 One of the biggest challenges facing people with attention deficit disorder (ADHD or ADD) is maintaining a positive self-view.
 We adults are usually hyper-critical of ourselves.
 We magnify our sins and shortcomings, and minimize our virtues and achievements.
 We believe that the positives we do were created by smoke and mirrors, while the things we have failed to do represent the true measure of who we are.

 People with ADHD are poor at self-assessment.
 We distort ourselves more than a funhouse mirror.
 Were they not so painful, these distortions would be funny.

-I have wrestled with this problem for 66 years, and I have learned a few tricks that have helped me manage self-criticism and ADHD, and might help you.
+I have wrestled with this problem for 66 years, and I have learned a few tricks that have helped me stop being so self critical, and might help you.

 1. Know that you are lousy at self-assessment, that you distort your view of yourself all the time, almost always in a negative way.
 I know very few adults with ADHD who over-value themselves.